csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 Generally speaking, increased bandwidth is only particularly useful when you’re transferring or downloading large files.
 If you’re streaming video, the difference between a 2Mb[^1] connection and a 20Mb connection will surely be appreciated.
-If you’re browsing the web—with most pages constructed of much smaller files—then the same change in bandwidth may not be felt quite as much.
+If you’re browsing the web — with most pages constructed of much smaller files — then the same change in bandwidth may not be felt quite as much.

 Latency is defined as…